-There is nothing better than spending lots of free time with your kids, and nothing worse than dealing with constantly bored kids.
+How do you combat the dreaded B word??
+There's nothing worse than dealing with constantly bored kids.
 Well, we have a trick up our sleeve that will help you squash that boredom and stop the nagging for good!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 After fighting this frustrating cycle for years, we have come up with the perfect solution and it's seriously going to blow your mind!
 Are you ready for this?
 Okay, here it is… BORED STICKS!
+Essentially the same thing as chore sticks, but it's a boredom fix that will last.

 THE BORED KIDS CURE